Virginio (singer)

-Virginio Simonelli (/it/; born January 31, 1985), simply known as Virginio, is an Italian pop singer.
+Virginio Simonelli (/it/; born 31 January 1985), known professionally by the mononym Virginio, is an Italian singer-songwriter.

-He made his debut in 2006 in the Sanremo Festival's New Proposals category with the song Davvero.
+He made his debut in 2006 in the Sanremo Music Festival's New Proposals category with the song Davvero.
 In 2011 he won the tenth edition of the Italian singing competition Amici di Maria De Filippi in the singers-songwriters category and published his record Finalmente.
 Between 2012 and 2023 he has released sixteen singles.
 He has sold more than 30,000 copies of his albums and won a Gold Wind Music Award.

 Biography

 As a child, Virginio showed a natural predisposition to music.
 As a teenager, he learned to play the piano, sing, and compose his first songs, also experimenting with dancing and acting.
 After graduating from the Gobetti High School in his hometown, Fondi, he moved to Milan.
 There, he enrolled in the Nuova Accademia Delle Belle Arti (New Academy of Fine Arts), where he graduated in Graphic Design And Art Direction, getting in touch with producers Paolo Agosta (his professor) and Ivo Grasso, with whom he began collaborating.